Kieran-Murray-Code/CI-MS2-Gridcannon/README.md

 - Each page has a responsive navigation bar that collapses down to a hamburger menu when on small screen sizes.
 The navigation bar contains the game name and the site navigation links.

 ### Home

 ### How To Play

 ### Play

- - Fisher Yates shuffle algorithm is used to shuffle the deck to ensure a complete unqiue game on each replay.
+- Fisher Yates shuffle algorithm is used to shuffle the deck to ensure a complete unique game on each replay.
 The deck is shuffled at the start of each game as well as anytime that cards are added back into the deck.

 - Inital setup is automated as much as possible to make the starting of a new game quick and easy for the user.
 All the numbered cards drawn are placed on the 3x3 number grid until it is full, any royals drawn are placed in hand, any Aces drawn are placed in the Aces deck and any Jokers drawn are placed in the Jokers deck.
 Royals can not be automatically placed as some may have multiple correct slots and choosing which slot to place it in is part of the the gameplay.

 - Any moveable cards are highlighted to show the user what can be interacted with so there is no confusion over what can and can't be moved.

 - All valid moves are found and highlighted, when a user moves a card any slots that the card can be dropped into are highlighted.

 - All attacks are highlighted, when a user drags a numbered card onto a valid move on the number grid then the the valid move highlight switches from showing which slots the card can be dropped into to showing which royal card slots will be attacked.

 - Visual feedback for the number of cards in a slot, by clicking on a slot the ui for the number of cards gets toggled on/off.

 ### Features To Implement

+ - Add audio sound effects.
+ - Add music.
+ - Add animations.

 ### Wireframes